Zalrioth/MultiLang-Web-Server/README.md

 # MultiLang-Web-Server
-A fast and small multi language web server written in C, D, and Rust.
+A small multi language web server written in C, D, and Rust.

 Currently only for Linux, other operating systems are planned.